maisi/M365-Power/README.md

 M365 Power
 =====

-A little app to display and log (upcoming) data from the Xiaomi M365.
+A little app to display and log data from the Xiaomi M365.

 # Credits